FOSSEE/st-scripts/other_types_of_plots/script.rst

 ..
 L23

-{{{ switch to the next slide with Question 6 }}}
+{{{ switch to the next slide with exercise 6 }}}

 ..
 R23

 Plot a bar chart which is not filled and which is hatched with 45\ :sup:`o` slanting lines as shown in the image.The data for the chart may be obtained from the file ``company-a-data.txt``.

 ..
 L24